Sarvenaz2000/assignment1_rt/README.md

 ### Folder and File Descriptions
 - **`/msg`**: Holds custom message definitions.
-  - `turtle_distance.msg`: Defines the custom message for distance and boundary status monitoring.
-Includes a `float32 distance` field used for publishing distances to `turtle_distance_topic`.
+  -  distance.msg`: Defines the custom message for distance and boundary status monitoring.
+Includes a `float32 distance` field used for publishing distances to `distance_topic`.

 - **`/src`**: Contains C++ source files.
-  - `user_interface.cpp`: C++ implementation of the user interface node.
+  - `ui_node.cpp`: C++ implementation of the user interface node.
-  - `distance_monitor.cpp`: C++ implementation of the distance monitor node.
+  - `distance_node.cpp`: C++ implementation of the distance monitor node.

 - **`/CMakeLists.txt`**: Defines the package build rules.